-The Fund will invest at least 85% of its NAV in investments which align with the Characteristics.
-The remaining 15% of the Fund's NAV will be in a combination of one or more of the following: (i) assets invested in with regard to liquidity management tools, such as money market instruments, cash and cash equivalents (ii) securities providing broad market exposure, such as ETF's.
+Characteristics.
+The remaining 15% of the Fund's NAV will be in a combination of one or more of the following: (i) assets invested in with regard to liquidity management tools, such as money market instruments, cash and cash equivalents (ii) derivatives entered into for the purposes of hedging and/or liquidity management (iii) securities providing broad market exposure, such as ETF's.